zanerock/cloudsite/README.md

    3. For the 'SSO region', copy the value from 'Region' ID from the 'Settings summary' section.
 It'll be something like 'us-east-1'.
    4. For 'SSO registration scopes', accept the default 'sso:account:access'.
    5. At this point, a browser window should open and ask you to log in as the SSO user we created earlier.
 Log in and start your SSO session.
-   6. You should get a message that you will be using the 'PowerUserAccess' role we created earlier.
+   6. You should get a message that you will be using the 'CloudsiteManager' role we created earlier.
    7. Next, you should be asked for the 'CLI default client Region'.
 We recommend 'us-east-1' (regardless of the region where your IAM Identity Center instance resides).[^2]
    8. For the 'CLI default output format', you can accept the default of 'None'.
    9. For the 'CLI profile name', enter something memorable.
 We used 'll-power-user'.